Connect the dots between GitHub, Jira/Linear, and Slack

 There are some things you can’t measure with Swarmia

 Just because you can measure a certain metric doesn’t mean you should.
-We’ve consciously left out some engineering and activity metrics that have no proven positive correlation with developer well-being, engineering productivity, and/or business performance.
+We’ve consciously left out some engineering metrics that typically do more harm than good.

 Swarmia focuses on improving development productivity on the team and organization level.
 That's why you won't find developer leaderboards or other harmful activity metrics in Swarmia.